×

 Wellington was not only a military hero, he was also a bit of a ‘Ladies’ man’ and we will learn more about that.

 The collection also includes the centre piece of the famous Portuguese silver service commemorating victories in the Peninsular War and a number of exquisite paintings – including Titian and Velázquez gifted to the Duke by the Spanish royal family.
-This tour will be also take place on Saturday April 13th at 11am.

 View Event on Facebook